r4z4/r4z4.github.io/content/llms/aider_intro.md

 ## Creating the templates

+One of the more mundane and boilerplate steps in setting up a simple web app is getting the frontend in place.
+Even a relatively simple solution comes with its own set of issues and complications.
+For whatever reason I choose to use Handlebars and would like to explore some other options but for now this should do.
+It has been around for some time so I am assuming that aider - ChatGPT - will be able to pick up any sort of general instructions it has for getting started.
+Let's see if we can automate this part of it, at least a little bit.

 ```bash
     src/config.rs src/main.rs
     > Create a directory in the root directory titled templates (./templates) and inside of that create a file called homepage.hbs that will be the main layout page for handlebars template engine.